NicharNET/UNIB-4IZ236-Football-league/README.md

 ### [https://nicharnet.github.io/UNIB-4IZ236-Football-league/](https://nicharnet.github.io/UNIB-4IZ236-Football-league/)

 This is also my very first XSLT transformation to both HTML and PDF from 2016 and published now.
+The entire semestral work could be divided to 4 separated processes.

 ## Input